prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 - **Contributing to the Community**: How to share your own designs, resources, and expertise with the Figma Community.
 We'll guide you through the process of publishing your work.

 - **Collaboration and Feedback**: Leveraging the Figma Community for collaboration and feedback.
 You'll find out how to engage with fellow designers and gather valuable insights on your projects.

-By the end of Week 12, you'll have a deep understanding of advanced design system management, component creation, including component variants, and the integration of Figma plugins to optimize your design workflow.
-You'll also be well-versed in connecting with the Figma Community, making it a valuable resource for your design journey.